-Definitions Code of Professional The Code of Professional Conduct of CIM that was in effect at the time the Conduct ('the Code') matter complained of, occurred Disciplinary Provisions of Items highlighted in bold within the Code of Professional Conduct against the Code which complaints may be made.
-Disciplinary Proceedings Proceedings which take place under these Procedures Member The Member of the Institute about whom the case relates Case A complaint that is heard by a Disciplinary Committee Institute Secretary The Secretary of CIM as appointed under its Charter and Bye-laws or nominated alternative appointed by the Board if the Secretary is unavailable Case Officer The member of CIM staff, or advisor, who presents the case against the Member to the Disciplinary Committee.
+- Code of Professional The Code of Professional Conduct of CIM that was in effect at the time Conduct ('the Code') the matter complained of, occurred.
+Disciplinary Proceedings Proceedings which take place under these Procedures.
+Member The Member of the Institute about whom the case relates.
+Case A complaint that is heard by a Disciplinary Committee.
+Institute Secretary The Secretary of CIM as appointed under its Charter and Bye-laws or nominated alternative appointed by the Board if the Secretary is unavailable.
+Case Officer The member of CIM staff, or advisor, who presents the case against the Member to the Disciplinary Committee.
 The Institute Secretary, Directors and members of the Disciplinary Committee are not eligible for appointment as the Case Officer Day/s Day shall include weekends and bank holidays.
 In relation to the period of a notice, it is that period including the day when the notice is deemed to be given and the day for which it is to take effect.
-Notice is deemed to be given or take effect on the day it is given if given electronically, by hand or by fax, and two days after being sent, if sent by first class post Investigation Officer The Officer who is responsible for receiving, interpreting and investigating allegations of misconduct on behalf of the Board of CIM.
+Notice is deemed to be given or take effect on the day it is given if given electronically, by hand or by fax, and two days after being sent, if sent by first class post.
+Investigation Officer The Officer who is responsible for receiving, interpreting and investigating allegations of misconduct on behalf of the Board of CIM.
 The Investigation Officer is appointed by the Board.
-The Institute Secretary, Directors and members of the Disciplinary Committee are not eligible for appointment as the Investigation Officer Writing Anything written, printed or lithographed, or partly one and partly another, and other means of representing or producing words in a visible form (e.g. including emails and faxes and other electronic forms) Disciplinary Hearing The formation of a disciplinary Committee to hear a case Disciplinary Committee The Committee appointed by the Board in accordance with Section 2 below to consider allegations of misconduct and determine the action to be taken Disciplinary Appeal Committee The Committee appointed to consider an appeal
+The Institute Secretary, Directors and members of the Disciplinary Committee are not eligible for appointment as the Investigation Officer.
+Writing Anything written, printed or lithographed, or partly one and partly another, and other means of representing or producing words in a visible form (e.g. including emails and faxes and other electronic forms).
+Disciplinary Hearing The formation of a disciplinary Committee to hear a case.
+Disciplinary Committee The Committee appointed by the Board in accordance with Section 2 below to consider allegations of misconduct and determine the action to be taken.
+Disciplinary Appeal Committee The Committee appointed to consider an appeal.

-The CIM takes breaches of the Disciplinary Provisions of the Code very seriously.
+The CIM takes breaches of the Code very seriously.
 It endeavours fairness and as much expediency in the process as possible - whilst recognising the need for due process.